klmnden/azure-docs.tr-tr/articles/azure-functions/functions-bindings-twilio.md

     dynamic order = JsonConvert.DeserializeObject(myQueueItem);
     string msg = "Hello " + order.name + ", thank you for your order.";

-    // Even if you want to use a hard coded message and number in the binding, you must at least
-    // initialize the CreateMessageOptions variable.
+    // You must initialize the CreateMessageOptions variable with the "To" phone number.
     CreateMessageOptions smsText = new CreateMessageOptions(new PhoneNumber("+1704XXXXXXX"));

     // A dynamic message can be set instead of the body in the output binding.
 In this example, we use
-    // the order information to personalize a text message to the mobile number provided for
+    // the order information to personalize a text message. smsText.Body = msg;
-    // order status updates.
-    smsText.Body = msg;
-    smsText.To = order.mobileNumber;

     await message.AddAsync(smsText);
 }